telerik/blazor-docs/components/treeview/drag-drop.md

 ## OnDragEnd Event

-The `OnDragEnd` event fires when a drag operation is ends.
-The event is triggered after the `OnDrop` Event and unlike it, `OnDragEnd` will fire even if the new location is not a Telerik component.
+The `OnDragEnd` event fires when a drag operation ends.
+The event is triggered after `OnDrop` and unlike it, `OnDragEnd` will fire even if the drop location is not a Telerik component.

 ### Event Arguments